 TNO – Analyzing and Predicting Impact Created by Accidents on Road Networks #SWI2017

-It is estimated that the cost of congestion for freight transport was between 650 and 850 million euro in 2014 and is expected to increase the coming years.
+It is estimated that the cost of congestion for freight transport was between 650 and 850 million euros in 2014 and is expected to increase in the coming years.

 TNO does have algorithms that predict the ETA quite well based on pattern recognition and a traffic history dBase.
 These algorithms however perform poorly when an unpredictable situation like an accident or an unexpected weather condition occurs as we do not understand how the traffic situation will evolve from there.
-Figure 1 below shows the impact of an unexpected snow storm on November 29, 2010.
-The whole motorway network was grid locked.
+Figure 1 below shows the impact of an unexpected snowstorm on November 29, 2010.
+The whole motorway network was gridlocked.
 Figure 2 shows the impact of a big incident involving a truck losing its cargo and damaging the road.
-It lasted from 15.00 hrs till 21.00 hrs.
+It lasted from 15.00 hrs to 21.00 hrs.

 Problems directions are as follows: